 Eubertine was born on 10th June 1842 in Tasmania to Arthur Mackinder RICHARDSON & his wife Ann née GREAVES (their marriage in Tasmania : 31st March 1840).
 After the death of William, she moved to Wellington – “Pleiades”, South Road.
 She appears on the 1893 Electoral Roll, the first year women were allowed to vote in NZ.
 She is still there in 1902, her address is given on a military pension list for her son Charles.
 In 1916, she is living at 120, Elizabeth Street, Wellington.
 Eubertine died at 21 Batt Street, Palmerston North from Kumeroa,on 21st July 1926, aged 84.
 She is buried in Terrace End Cemetery, Palmerston North.
 William & Eubertine had seven children :

 J16274) Arthur Henderson JOHNSTON, born 23rd May 1863 in Dunedin.
 He married Ida Rose MacPHERSON on 23rd June 1902 in Temuka.
 He was aged 39, she was 40.
 Arthur was a Commission Agent, formerly of Masterton, later of Gisborne.
 He died, intestate, on 11th November 1932, aged 69.
 His address at the time of death was 114 Whitaker Street, Gisborne.
 He was buried in Taruheru Cemetery on 13th November 1932.
 His wife, Ida, died in 1957, probate in Auckland.
-Arthur & Ida had no children.
+Arthur & Ida had a daughter :

 J16275) Murray Eccles JOHNSTON, was born on 5th March 1866.
 He was drowned in Glenorchy on 9th February 1888 aged 22 years.
 He is buried in Queenstown cemetery with his half brother, Graydon.